AF-S Nikkor 50mm 1:1.8G lens review.

-This images below is taken with 1.8 D lens.
+This images below are taken with 1.8 D lens.

-There is only one disadvantages I found different between the Nikon 1,8G and Nikon 1,8D lens in long exposure photography and that is the star burst light that appears on the street light, in my opinion the star burst looks better on the D lenses.
+There is only one disadvantage I found differences between the Nikon 1,8G and Nikon 1,8D lens in long exposure photography and that is the starburst light that appears on the street light, in my opinion, the starburst looks better on the D lenses.

-This images below is taken with 1.8 G lens.
+This images below are taken with 1.8 G lens.

-This images below is taken with Nikon 1.8D lens.
+This images below are taken with Nikon 1.8D lens.

 So if you like long exposure photography than the Nikon 50mm 1,8D lens is a better choice for you in my opinion.